 Associate of Science & Other Associate Degrees

 Associate Degrees are a great way to start down a career path quickly.
 Most programs conclude in two years, but there are some programs that take even less time.
 Moreover, many students can find lucrative positions, especially in the technology and accounting fields, with an associate's degree.
-Asdegree.org has taken the first step for you by colloecting and listing the top schools offering online programs below – now it's up to you to take the next step!
+Asdegree.org has taken the first step for you by listing schools offering online programs below.

 ||Kaplan University –

-Kaplan University is one of the largest and top providers of online, higher education.
+Kaplan University is one of the largest providers of online, higher education.
 Through distance learning, Kaplan can provide a unique learning experience to each student, providing them with the skills and knowledge required to successfully fulfill job responsibilities.
-Each degree can help students quickly position themselves for careers in fast-growing fields.

 ||Liberty University –